Avoiding Annual Grant Cost Surprises

 TSR or other market-condition awards.
 Awards with market conditions, especially relative total shareholder return (rTSR) awards, are the type of grant most likely to vary significantly each year.
 The biggest reason for this is what we call “realized performance,” which is how your company actually performs compared to your peers during the period from the beginning of the performance period through the grant date.
 This may be a short period—around one to three months for most companies—but it has a large effect on the value.
 (A great analogy is to think about how different the odds would be for a horse race if you were to place bets on the front or back horses coming around the second turn, rather than at the starting gates.)

 In addition to variance from performance, TSR awards are much more likely than options to have small year-over-year changes that affect their fair value.
 You can get a general idea of the effect by looking at design changes or performance charts.
 But the only way to know where the value is trending is to test it.
 Fortunately, pro forma valuations are very cost-effective.
 Our clients typically perform at least a couple between design season, the performance period start, and the grant date.
+(But a just-in-time approach can still add value, as discussed below.)

 Today, accounting and compensation are more interdependent than ever.
 That interdependency will only grow as executive compensation oversight gets more complex and quantitative.